dokmelody/jam/DEV.md

 Racket functions (also system functions) have rather expensive contracts.

 # Done Tasks

+### DONE Doknil parser

+TODO implement a parser of Doknil returning true if it parse correctly some Doknil code TODO define a syntax for the language
+TODO document the syntax of the language

 ### DONE [DevOp] Migrate from Clojure to Racket